- Levels Taught:

 - Teaching since:

-Marie is most known for her starring role in Warner Bros’ THE ART OF WAR as Julia with Wesley Snipes.
+A native Californian, Marie is most known for her starring role in Warner Bros’ THE ART OF WAR as Julia with Wesley Snipes.
 Marie was handpicked by producer Cameron MacIntosh at her first professional audition for the Broadway show MISS SAIGON.
 Acting in films that have grossed over $400M, she has worked with Oscar, Tony, and Grammy award winning directors, producers and talent with companies such as Paramount, Fox and Warner Brothers.
 Has worked with talent with both Michael Mann and Oliver Stone twice each, Mark Wahlberg, and Ben Affleck.

 Having studied linguistics at UCLA and with the best voice teachers in the country from the Berklee College of Music to the Cleveland Institute of Music, Marie has clear knowledge of the anatomy of the voice, the articulators, and the specificity in creating phonemes.
 Her undergraduate foundation in Engineering and graduate degree in Business uniquely positions her to coach clients working in those fields.